 * Output power not guaranteed and power may be reduced.

 The large 7-inch color display shows various operating and setting information at a glance in high resolution (800 × 480 pixels.)
 The display clearly shows various features, for example the dual spectrum scope aligned vertically or horizontally, simulated analog meters and RTTY, PSK31/63 mode decoded messages.

 Dual Receivers, Dual Spectrum Scopes

 The IC-7610 provides dual reception, on different bands, as does the high-speed, high-resolution spectrum scopes.
 Whether watching for a band opening, working a rare DX station operating split, or searching for a multiplier, the ability to watch each receiver separately allows the operator to concentrate on pulling in a weak signal.
 The scopes provide class-leading performance in resolution, sweep speed and a 100 dB dynamic range.
+Scroll mode automatically keeps the operating signal within the scope range.
 To navigate around the band easier, connect a PC mouse to the USB port for point and click tuning of the receivers.

 Audio Scope Flexibility

 The Audio Scope screen shows both a FFT scope with waterfall along with an oscilloscope for both transmit and receive audio.
 This makes it easy to monitor AF characteristics such as microphone compressor level, filter width, notch filter, and in CW, you can monitor received CW keying wave forms.